Sexual Assault and Rape Lawyer

-Statistics regarding and sexual abuse are startling: every 107 seconds, a person in the United States is sexual assaulted.
+Statistics regarding rape and sexual abuse are startling: every 73 seconds, a person in the United States is sexual assaulted.
 44% of victims are under the age of 18, and 80% of the victims are under the age of 30.
 College campuses in Georgia are where many rapes and sexual assaults occur.
 It is estimated that for every 1,000 women attending a college or university, there are 35 incidents of rape each academic year.
 Freshmen and sophomores are at greater risk for victimization than juniors and seniors, and most victims of physically forced or incapacitated sexual assault were assaulted by someone they knew.

 What you must prove in a civil lawsuit is very different than what a prosecutor must prove in a criminal trial.
 In a civil case, you must prove your case by a “preponderance of the evidence,” which simply means you must convince a jury that what you say is more likely than not true.
 A preponderance burden is much less than “reasonable doubt,” which is what prosecutors must prove their case by.
-This significant difference makes civil lawsuits an important avenue for victims to consider, in addition to aiding the police in the criminal investigation.
+This significant difference makes civil lawsuits an important avenue for victims to consider, in addition to aiding the police in criminal investigations.